Johann-Heinrich Fehler

 Johann-Heinrich Fehler (20 September 1910 – 15 May 1993) was the commander of German submarine U-234 in World War II.
+He was in-charge of U-234's first and only mission into enemy or contested territory, the attempted delivery of uranium oxide and German advanced weapons technology to the Empire of Japan.
 He previously served on the commerce raider Atlantis.
 In 1956 he published his memoirs in London with Arthur V. Sellwood, as Dynamite for Hire: The story of Hein Fehler.
 They were republished in 1972 as a Tandem paperback titled The Warring Seas.